 Birds are awesome pets and your kids will have lots of fun singing and dancing.

-But a bird is a very broad term as there are thousands of different species that are drastically different from one another.
+But a bird is a very broad term as there are thousands of different pet bird species that are drastically different from one another.

 For example, a parrot can be very loud if he gets bored or if something’s bugging him.
 Other species come with other characteristics, but your kids will have a lot of fun if you get them a parrot.
 As you all know, parrots, cockatoos, and parakeets can be taught words and phrases.